-(This is not normally required, as this is set as the default formula) While the platemeter is switched on, hold down the 'Formula" button.
-The display shows "F--d" Press the 'Reset' button briefly.
+While the EC10 is switched on, hold down the 'Formula' button.
+The display shows 'F__d' Press the 'Reset' button briefly.
 The display will then show (500) and then (140).
 The default formula has now been loaded and saved to memory.
+To enter your own formula refer to page 10 "Entering your own formula".